Iraq forces press Mosul assault, hunt Kirkuk attackers | theSundaily

 "Over 5,000 people are currently displaced and in need of humanitarian assistance," the United Nations said in an update on Sunday.

-"Population movements are fluctuating as the front lines move, including people returning to their homes following improved security conditions in the immediate area," the statement said.
+"Population movements are fluctuating as the front lines move, including people returning to their homes following improved security conditions in the immediate area," it said in a statement.

 Iraqi forces are now fighting in sparsely populated areas but when they near the limits of the city itself aid groups fear the start of a huge exodus.